merc1er/stablecoin-analysis-tool/README.md

 ### Description

-This Python program fetches the supply of the [USDT](https://coinmarketcap.com/currencies/tether/) stablecoin on different blockchains (Ethereum, Polygon, etc), and compares the data.
+This Python program fetches the supply of the [USDT](https://coinmarketcap.com/currencies/tether/) stablecoin on different blockchains (Ethereum, Polygon, etc) concurrently, and generates a table and graph for comparison.

 It uses the following concepts taught in the course: